28 window types infographic

 18. Dormer Window

-Dormer WindowDormer windows (or simply dormers) are windows that project vertically from a sloping roof.
-They are not set into the roofing at an angle; rather, they are set out from it, making them one of the most distinctive aesthetic elements of homes that have them.
+Dormer WindowDormer windows (or simply dormers) project vertically from a sloping roof.
+They are not set into the roofing at an angle; rather, they are set out from it, making them one of the most distinctive aesthetic elements of homes with them.
 Dormers came from the French word “dormeor,” which means sleeping room.
-Dormer windows were originally used as windows for an attic-like space beneath the roof, used as sleeping quarters in 1500s England.
+Dormer windows were originally used for an attic-like space beneath the roof and used as sleeping quarters in 1500s England.

 Dormers can take the form of various window types, such as double-hung, casement, and even arched.
 Aside from being a great source of daylight, they are also known for the extra space they create, which homeowners can use for different purposes.